Taren Point

 Employment performance in Taren Point has been below expectations when compared to most other areas nationally

-As of September 2025833 residents were employed while the unemployment rate was 0.5% higher than Greater Sydney's rate of 4.2%.
-Workforce participation lagged at 38.9%, compared to Greater Sydney's 60.0%.
-Key industries for employment among residents are construction, retail trade, and health care & social assistance.
-Construction is particularly specialized, with an employment share 1.5 times the regional level.
+The area's unemployment rate is 0.5% higher than Greater Sydney's rate of 4.2%, and workforce participation lags significantly at 52.7% compared to Greater Sydney's 70.0%.
+According to Census responses, 39.8% of residents work from home.
+Key industries of employment among residents are construction, retail trade, and health care & social assistance.
+The area has a particular specialization in construction, with an employment share of 1.5 times the regional level, while health care & social assistance employs just 10.7% of local workers compared to Greater Sydney's 14.1%.

-Conversely, health care & social assistance employs only 10.7% of local workers, below Greater Sydney's 14.1%.
-The area functions as an employment hub with 1.2 workers per resident, hosting more jobs than residents and attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 0.8% and labour force increased by 0.6%, reducing the unemployment rate by 0.3 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Taren Point's employment mix suggests local employment should increase by 6.5% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+There are 1.2 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to September 2025, employment levels increased by 0.7% and labour force increased by 0.5%, causing the unemployment rate to fall by 0.3 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a rise in unemployment rate of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these projections to Taren Point's employment mix suggests local employment should increase by 6.5% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment